cdo256/agda-bindings/README.md

    ```bash
    python convert-bindings.py > <YOUR_OBSIDIAN_DIRECTORY>/latex-suite-snippets.json
    ```
-3. In Obsidian > Settings > Community Plugins > Latex Suite, set the folder location to point to the JSON file you just created.
+3. In Obsidian, go to **Settings > Community Plugins > Latex Suite**, and set the folder location to the JSON file you just created.

 This will: